12 Monthly Safety Topics to Train All Year Round

 - What specific types of workplace violence might your business face?

 - Improve the physical security like lighting and door access of your worksites.

-The health and wellness of your employees is just as much a matter of workplace safety as preventing violence or responding to natural disasters.
-Preventing disease outbreaks, providing ergonomic support, and preventing injuries should all be considered part of your safety program.
+Your employees’ health and wellness are as much a matter of workplace safety as preventing violence and responding to natural disasters are.
+Preventing disease outbreaks, providing ergonomic support, and preventing injuries should all be considered part of your general safety program.

 - What is your sick-day policy?

 - Do your employees know about proper ergonomics?